evannetwork/evannetwork.github.io/doc/faq.md

 #### A.
-Chain specifications, operation configurations, chain management Smart Contracts and Smart Contract templates will be made available under open source at GitHub.
-Contractus also releases [DBCP](https://evannetwork.github.io/dev/dbcp) (distributed business communication protocol), a toolchain for [Smart Contract](https://evannetwork.github.io/dev/smart-contracts) and [ÐApp](https://evannetwork.github.io/dapps/introduction) specifications under open source.
+Chain specifications, operation configurations, chain management Smart Contracts and Smart Contract templates will be made available under open source at GitHub. evan also releases [DBCP](https://evannetwork.github.io/dev/dbcp) (distributed business communication protocol), a toolchain for [Smart Contract](https://evannetwork.github.io/dev/smart-contracts) and [ÐApp](https://evannetwork.github.io/dapps/introduction) specifications under open source.
 With these library developers can describe in a manifest a ÐApp and how it works together with security, role models, name service.

 #### Q.